cecat/camera-volume/README.md

 CeC
 July 2024

-### This is a local addon, so installing it will mean having the static files on your
+### NOTE: This is a local addon, so installing it will mean having the static files on your
 machine.
 I recommend that you install this add-on repository and install from there so that you are able to get updates/fixes:
 ```